yapixel/cheetah_kernel_build/README.md

-# Wild Kernels for Android
+#  GKI and Sultan Kernels for Google Pixel 8 Husky

 ## Your warranty is no longer valid!